mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-Disputes between families or prides usually take place because of slights, insults, mistreatments or problems that have not been resolved to both parties’ satisfaction.
+Disputes between families or prides usually take place because of slights, insults, mistreatments or problems that have not been resolved to both parties' satisfaction.
 The families may back different scientific theories; one family member may have won a competition which the other family had traditionally won; a family may have rejected a proposed marriage